 Wedding Organiser: Consider appointing someone to be your Wedding Organiser in the run-up to your wedding and on the day.
-An absolute must-have is a well prepared Best Man & a good Toastmaster
+An absolute must-have is a well prepared Best Man & we also strongly recommend a good Toastmaster

 In America you can hire a single professional 'Wedding Consultant' who organises Weddings from start to finish, including all the preparation beforehand, all the liaison with suppliers, and the scheduling on the day itself.

 Here in the UK there does not appear to be the same emphasis on Wedding Consultants though there are many 'Events Organisers'.

 Because most Brides and Grooms haven't got married to each other before, there is a largely unfilled need for information and assistance on preparing for this most important day.